 Orton-Gillingham Training

-Free training in the Orton-Gillingham method is available for Massachusetts educators currently working in grades K-3!
-Apply today for this opportunity to learn evidence-based strategies to support students with reading difficulties.
+Free training in the Orton-Gillingham method, evidence-based strategies to support students with reading difficulties, is available for Massachusetts educators currently working in grades K-3!
+Applications will open in late April 2026 for summer and fall cohorts.
 Educators who complete this course will receive a certificate of completion.

 What is Orton-Gillingham?